EdboyELP/Final-Project-Code/README.md

 Open terminal
 Navigate terminal to location of IoTChecklist
-Type command "python3 IoTChecklist.py" and press enter Follow commands on screen(Such as "Press Enter" and "Y/N")
+Type command "python3 IoTChecklist.py" and press enter Follow commands on screen(Such as "Press Enter" and "Y/N" or enter your own text)

 END